What We Wish We Had Known: Advice From Seniors to Fellow Students

 - “There’s something for everyone.”

 There is a whole football field full of faculty and staff who are there for you and cheering you on.
 Consider that.
 Close your eyes and create that image.
 Weber State is full of terrific people who genuinely want to know you and help you.
 You don’t find that at every university.
 Weber State is truly extra cool.

 A large percentage of seniors encouraged students to become familiar with the resources available and to take advantage of as many as you can, as often as you can.
 Using as many resources as you can enhance your college experience, allow you for optimal personal growth and present further opportunities for your future.
 There are dozens of resources to help you with your personal wellness, educational goals, and future career goals.

-If you are not already familiar with resources on campus, take a look online (for starters, browse the Student Affairs Department).
+If you are not already familiar with resources on campus, take a look online (for starters, browse the Student Life Website).
 You could even explore campus in person, for example, the Student Services building (Ogden Campus) or the Stewart Center (Davis Campus), to see what’s available.
 Many resources are available for both in-person and virtual appointments.
 Don’t be afraid to reach out to them.
 Get the help you need.